arturmatlega/instalguru-blog-en/_posts/2020-01-09-how-to-choose-the-right-toilet-seat-cover.md

     Pinch the middle section so that it falls into the toilet bowl.
 After using the toilet you can flush the cover as it is made of disposable material.
 author_name: Mateusz Knapik
-author_desc: Specjalista ds. sprzedaży i obsługi klienta w sklepie Instalguru
+author_desc: Sales and Customer Support Specialist at Instalguru
 author_photo: "/uploads/53a59f0657ac4ebda5d05d000443cd0d.jpg"
 toc: true
 hreflangs: []